AnthonyBervas/test/README.rst

 Written by LSST group at LAPP.

 The initial program developed by Patrick Kelly was modified and adapted for Clusters package.
-The goal is to apply BigMACS calculated magnitudes corrections to catalogs used by the Clusters package.
+The goal is to apply BigMACS calculated magnitudes corrections to catalogs used by the Clusters package and estimate photo-z of galaxies.

 Usage
 -----